California probate is complicated, time consuming and very expensive. A typical California probate could take 18 months and cost over $30,000 -...

 If the children intend to sell their inherited home, they will have to pay the increased property tax starting from parent's date of death until the date the house is sold.
 If one of the children move in and makes it his or her home, the property tax could stay the same.
 But if they want to keep the home, whether as a rental or a second home, the property tax will go up.
 This part of Prop 19 is not good, unless you are the realtor who gets to sell the family home.

-There is a second part to Prop 19, which is helpful to many Californians.
-I'll explain the Assessed Value Transfer in my next post.
+While there is nothing positive about the loss of the parent-child exclusion, there is a second part to Prop 19, which is helpful to many Californians.